 Reconciliation of Prospective MED Costs to Reimbursement: AHCCCS will reconcile the Contractor's prospective MED medical cost expenses to prospective MED net capitation paid to the Contractor for dates of service during the contract year being reconciled.
 This reconciliation will limit the Contractor's profits and losses to 3%.
-Any losses in excess of 3% will be reimbursed to the Contractor, and likewise, profits in excess of 3% will be recouped.
-Encounter data will be used to determine medical expenses.
+Any losses in excess of 3% will be reimbursed to the Contractor, and likewise, profits in excess of 3% will be used to determine medical expenses.
 Refer to the Prospective MED Reconciliation Policy included in the ACOM for further details.